 However, even if you are not showing signs and symptoms, this does not mean you are completely safe.

 Avoid complacency, take the necessary precautions in the future, and remain vigilant while watching out for signs of mesothelioma.

-While there is no known cure for mesothelioma, you can always take proactive steps towards improving your overall health.
+While there is no known cure for mesothelioma, you can always take proactive steps toward improving your overall health.
 If you smoke, then stop doing so.
-Smoking weakens your lungs, making you more susceptible to develop mesothelioma later on in life.
+Smoking weakens your lungs, making you more susceptible to developing mesothelioma later on in life.

 On the other hand, if you have been exposed, you need not live your life in constant fear and always be looking over your shoulder.
 You should not allow this incident to get in the way of living a full life.

 The statute of limitations for most states is usually 1 to 5 years after the discovery that one has mesothelioma.
 However, for Louisiana, the statute is only one year after the discovery.

 Due to its time-sensitive nature, it is important for you, your family members, and your loved ones to act quickly when it comes to filing a claim.
 You also need to make sure that the lawyer you choose to hire for your case is someone who is well-versed in filing asbestos lawsuits.

 The lawyer will file the case on your behalf and will do everything to make sure that you get the best offer during the settlement.
 Almost all mesothelioma claims don’t go to trial because these are settled out of court.
 But there are also times when an asbestos claim does go to trial.

 If you are looking for a law firm that will expertly guide your asbestos claim, look no further than Landry & Swarr.
 While we are based in New Orleans, we are a Louisiana law firm that has many years of experience successfully handling asbestos claims.